 The village of La Iglesuela is located at 1227 meters above sea level at the foot of one of the many morrones that mark the region.
-The history of the town begins several millennia ago, with human groups traveling through these lands and leaving their traces in several sites in the surroundings, such as the Iberian-Roman site of Morrón del Cid, where the remains of the wall and a large cistern can be found.
+The history of the town begins several millennia ago, with human groups traveling through these lands and leaving their traces in several sites in the surroundings.
+Thus, the Iberian-Roman site of Morrón del Cid stands out, where the remains of the wall and a large cistern can be found.
 Several inscriptions and a funerary monument are also preserved.

 In the sixteenth and seventeenth centuries, the noble families, enriched by the wool trade, built numerous palaces and manor houses in Renaissance style.
 This is the period of greatest splendor for the locality and thanks to which we find such emblematic buildings as the Aliaga House.

 During the Carlist Wars of the 19th century, La Iglesuela del Cid was also affected by the clashes between liberals and Carlists.
-An important moment for the Villa is the visit of the pretender Don Carlos V to Maestrazgo, who stayed at Casa Blinque for eight days in early August 1837.
+An important moment for the town was the visit of the pretender Don Carlos V to Maestrazgo, who stayed at the Casa Blinque.
+Blinque House for eight days at the beginning of August 1837.
 There, in addition to replenishing his strength, he dictated numerous government measures.

 The impressive heritage of La Iglesuela del Cid

-The town center is dominated by the Torre de los Nublos (13th century), the old keep of the Templar castle attached to the Casas Consistoriales (16th century), this building is characterized by its unique windows and its pointed arches.
-Next to it is located the Church of the Purification, ancient medieval temple with deep baroque reform.
-These two buildings together with the Blinque and Matutano-Dauden mansions delimit the unique church square.
+The town center is dominated by the Tower of the Nublos (XIII century), the old keep of the Templar castle attached to the Casas Consistoriales (XVI century), this building is characterized by its unique windows and its pointed arches.
+Next to it is located the Church of the Purificationan ancient medieval temple with a profound baroque reformation.
+These two buildings, together with the Blinque and Matutano-Dauden delimit the unique church square.

 In addition to this magnificent square, La Iglesuela has a number of buildings worth mentioning.
-The group of ancestral homes (the Guijarro, the Aliaga, the Dauden, the Matutano, etc.), the walls and the Portal de San Pablo stand out.
+The group of ancestral homes (the Guijarro, the Aliaga, the Dauden, the Matutano, etc.), the city walls and the Gateway of San Pablo.
 In addition, there are also the fountain, the bridges and its numerous hermitages.
-Of the latter, the Sanctuary of the Virgen del Cid, about 3 kilometers from the town center, next to an Ibero-Roman city, stands out.
+Of the latter, the most outstanding is the Sanctuary of the Virgen del Cidabout 3 kilometers from the town center, next to an Ibero-Roman city.

-If you want to visit the monuments inside, click on the following link and contact the Tourist Office.
+If you want to visit the monuments from the inside, contact the Tourist Office of La Iglesuela del Cid..